Current US Federal Government Spending

 - Emergency funding for support departments: $18.7 billion.

-The next largest department, Health and Human Services ($69.5 billion) is less than one-tenth of total military spending.
+The next largest department, Health, and Human Services ($69.5 billion) are less than one-tenth of total military spending.
 Its primary function is to spend mandated benefits for Medicare, Medicaid, and the Affordable Care Act.
 Other important federal government functions get even fewer funds.